Appealing a UC Decision

 Q: Can people testify about rumors at the referee’s hearing?

 A: No. People can only testify about those things that they actually observed.
 Testifying about things that someone else told you is called hearsay.
 If a witness for your former employer testifies to something that he or she did not directly observe, you can say, “Objection, hearsay.”
 (Gordon Terminal Services Company vs. UCBR, 211 A. 3rd 893 (Commonwealth Court, June 3, 2019)).

 Q: What do you do if you disagree with the referee’s decision?

 A: If you lose at the referee’s hearing, you can appeal your case to the Unemployment Compensation Board of Review (UCBR).
 The UCBR is a three-person panel that reviews referees’ decisions.
 The referee’s decision will include instructions on how to appeal.
-You must file your appeal within 15 days of when the referee’s decision was mailed (43 P.S. § 822).
+You must file your appeal within 15 days of when the referee’s decision was mailed (43 P.S. § 822), including weekend days.

 Q: What do you do if you disagree with the Unemployment Compensation Board of Review?

 A: If you disagree with the UCBR’s decision, you have two options.
-First, you can request that the UCBR reconsider its decision; you must file this request within 15 days of the UCBR’s decision.
+First, you can request that the UCBR reconsider its decision; you must file this request within 15 days of the UCBR’s decision, including weekend days.
 You can also appeal the UCBR’s decision to the PA Commonwealth Court; you must file this appeal within 30 days of the UCBR’s decision (Pa.
 R.A.P.
-1512).
+1512), including weekend days.
 There is no cost to appeal the case to Commonwealth Court.
 Requesting the UCBR to reconsider its decision does not extend the 30-day time limit to file an appeal with the Commonwealth Court (Pa.
 R.A.P.
 1701(b)(3)).
 However, you can request a UCBR reconsideration and appeal your case to the Commonwealth Court at the same time.